ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   I am told the sun is very old
   and to keep him in his finest prime he has to retire each night on time.
+  Expecting clouds to provide a drape
+  To cover his modesty as he wakes,

   But the evening clouds are often late which causes the sun to get irate